shoemoney/smxsocketcaches/README.md

 # smxsocketcaches

-Gathers data from public websockets to put into cache for the ShoeMoneyX Crypto trading system.
+Gathers data from public websockets and rest endpoints to put into cache for the ShoeMoneyX Crypto trading system.